 - 4-1/2 cups warm water (110° to 115°)

 - 2 tablespoons salt

 - 12 to 12-1/2 cups all-purpose flour, divided

-- In a large bowl, dissolve yeast in water.
-Add sugar, salt and oil; stir until dissolved.
-Add half the flour; beat until smooth.
-Stir in enough remaining flour to form a soft dough that cleans the bowl.
-Turn onto a floured surface.
+- In a large mixing bowl, dissolve yeast in water.
+Add sugar, salt and shortening; stir until dissolved.
+Add half the flour; beat until smooth and the batter sheets with a spoon.
+Mix in enough remaining flour to form a soft dough that cleans the bowl.
+Turn onto a floured board.
 Knead 8-10 minutes or until smooth and elastic.
 Place in a greased bowl, turning once to grease top.
 Cover and allow to rise in a warm place until doubled, about 1-1/2 hours.
 Punch dough down.
 Cover and let rise again for 30 minutes.

 - Divide dough into four parts and shape into loaves.
 Place in four greased 9-in. x 5-in. loaf pan.
 Cover and let rise in a warm place until doubled, about 30-45 minutes.
 Bake at 375° for 30-35 minutes or until golden brown.
 Remove from pans and allow to cool on wire racks.
 Yield: 4 loaves.

 Reviews forBig Batch Homemade Bread

 "This works really well.
 I did change the recipe to a half mix.
 Also I used rapeseed oil instead of Canola oil.
 The flavour is outstanding"

 "Can a person use vegetable oil in place of the canola oil??"